Does Icing an Injury Heal or Harm?

 In 2012, another meta-analysis of 11 studies evaluated whether the R.I.C.E. method is effective.
 It concluded that “insufficient evidence is available from randomized controlled trials to determine the relative effectiveness of RICE therapy for acute ankle sprains in adults.”
 Still, no dice.

-Is There Any Benefit To Icing an Injury?
+Is There Any Benefit to Icing an Injury?

-The idea that icing an injury is good is only about 50 years old despite how ingrained it may seem in our collective consciousness.
+The idea that ice is good for injuries is only about 50 years old despite how ingrained it may seem in our collective consciousness.
 So why the assurance of its efficacy?
 Mike Ryan, a physical therapist, wrote an article defending ice usage against the new wave of nonbelievers.
 He argues that “excessive inflammation is never good,” and because icing for 10-15 is not going to eliminate all traces of inflammation, the central healing components of inflammation will still do their job.
 Ryan goes on to say that because ice reduces circulation to the affected area, it can help “reduce excessive bleeding into a disrupted muscle, tendon, or ligament.”
 His final point is that ice is a safer and cheaper alternative to pain medications.

 It may be worth mentioning that he cites no studies or scientific body of research to defend his stance.
 His only bulwark is the tradition of ice usage during his (not insignificant) career working with professional athletes.
 Paul Samuelson (a Nobel laureate) once said, “When my information changes, I alter my conclusions.”
 Tradition has value, but if we want to hold our standards of health and wellbeing up to the highest visible point, especially among health practitioners, we need to admit when more accurate ideas have modified old ones.
 We once thought that leeches were a great way to expel toxins from the body.
 Thank goodness our scientific progress has moved the needle beyond that particularly chilling point in medical history.